pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 | For making a 16mm. contact print, per foot | 1 1/2¢ to 4 1/2¢ |
 | For reducing a 35mm. negative to a 16mm. positive, price inclusive of cost of 16mm. | | 1 1/4¢ to 2¢ |

-&nbsp;{%- include pagebreak.html canvas=290 -%}&nbsp;The variation in prices is not only a difference that appears from firm to firm, but also responds to differences in footage, and in number of prints to be taken from the same negative.
+ {% include pagebreak.html canvas=290 %} The variation in prices is not only a difference that appears from firm to firm, but also responds to differences in footage, and in number of prints to be taken from the same negative.
 The minimum